crispyDyne/ngDemo/README.md

  The `{{ ... }}` syntax is specific to Angular, and allows us to write code in the `<p>` tag.
 In the case above, for each `element` in the `data` array, which is a strings, add an exclamation point!

 ### Modify the service data in a component
-Inject the data service into widgetB in the same way, but we also add an `inputText` property, and the method `onClick` that calls the data service method 'addData'.\
+Inject the data service into widgetB in the same way, but we also add an `inputText` property, and the method `addData` that add the inputText to the `data`.\
 `src\app\components\widget-b\widget-b.component.ts`

 Then add an input tag and button to widgetB's html template.\